Joey (TV series): International airings

 In Brazil, the show premiered on November 2, 2004, and it was first aired on Warner Channel.
 The entire series was broadcast.
 Two years later, it also premiered on terrestrial television channel SBT, under the name Vida de Artista ("Artist's Life").
 The show was also screened in New Zealand on TV2 and in Australia on the Nine Network.
-In the United Kingdom, it aired on Channel 5.
+In the United Kingdom, it aired on Channel 5 from February 13, 2005.

 Reception and cancellation

 Joey premiered on NBC on September 9, 2004, as part of the network's Thursday-night comedy lineup.
 Although the series was not well received by critics, the pilot episode attracted 18.6 million viewers.
 As the first season progressed, ratings fell but remained average (10.1 million viewers).
 NBC renewed the series for a second season and moved it to Tuesday nights, opposite Fox's highly rated American Idol.

 Ratings for the second season fell to an all-time low (4.1 million viewers), and NBC put the show on hiatus in March 2006.
 The network officially canceled the show in May 2006, citing low ratings.